 How Does Sunscreen Work?

-Sunscreen protects your skin from harmful ultraviolet (UV) rays that are constantly being emitted by the sun.
+Sunscreen protects your skin from harmful ultraviolet (UV) rays that are emitted by the sun.
 There are two main types of UV light: UV-A and UV-B rays.
-UV-A rays are slightly longer wavelengths than UV-B rays, which penetrate deeper into the skin, leading to degradation in overall skin health and causing premature aging signs such as wrinkles, age spots, and poor skin elasticity.
+UV-A rays have slightly longer wavelengths than UV-B rays, which penetrate deeper into the skin, leading to degradation in overall skin health and causing premature aging signs such as wrinkles, age spots, and poor skin elasticity.
 UV-B rays, on the other hand, contribute to tanning and, with too much unprotected exposure, sunburn.

 What is SPF?